msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - **tuyaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/90.-tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
 Using this app, you can test the capabilities of any new device, sending commands (GET/SET/MULTIPLE/SCHEMA/REFRESH) to all DPs.
 A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy to extend it to your new devices.

+- **tuyaDAEMON.things** is an [external application](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaDEAMON.things) in PHP that uses a MySQL database to store information about all device instances (Tuya and custom, included comments, shares, etc.) used in one or more tuyaDAEMON servers.
+Using this app, you can  import/export the 'alldevices.json' structure and do things' definitions and management in small chunks with accessible CRUD forms.

 ### configuration (all modules)

 1) Since 2.2.0, all configuration data are in a `Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task. **_Refer to this _node info_ for up-to-date configuration instructions for each module._**